OfficeDev/office-js-docs-pr/docs/outlook/internet-headers.md

 ## Purpose of the internet headers API

-Introduced in [requirement set 1.8](/javascript/api/requirement-sets/outlook/requirement-set-1.8/outlook-requirement-set-1.8), the internet headers APIs enable developers to:
+Introduced in [Mailbox requirement set 1.8](/javascript/api/requirement-sets/outlook/requirement-set-1.8/outlook-requirement-set-1.8), the internet headers APIs enable developers to:

 - Stamp information on an email that persists after it leaves Exchange across all clients.
 - Read information on an email that persisted after the email left Exchange across all clients in mail read scenarios.
 - Access the entire MIME header of the email.

 ![Diagram of internet headers.
 Text: User 1 sends email.
 Add-in manages custom internet headers while user is composing email.
 User 2 receives the email.
 Add-in gets internet headers from received email then parses and uses custom headers.](../images/outlook-internet-headers.png)

+## Supported clients

+To use the internet headers API in your add-in, your Outlook client must support requirement set 1.8 or later.
+For information on supported clients, see [Outlook client support](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#outlook-client-support).

+The internet headers API is also supported in Outlook on Android and on iOS starting in Version 4.2405.0.
+To learn more about features supported in Outlook on mobile devices, see [Outlook JavaScript APIs supported in Outlook on mobile devices](outlook-mobile-apis.md).

 ## Set internet headers while composing a message